-In Table 2, we present the runtime and memory consumption of Soufflé with 8 threads, comparing standard Soufflé with our provenance evaluation strategy with proof annotations.
+In Table 2, we present the runtime and memory consumption of Soufflé with eight threads, comparing standard Soufflé with our provenance evaluation strategy with proof annotations.
 We use the DaCapo benchmarks with both the context-insensitive and 1-obj, 1-heap analysis.
 As expected, Soufflé with proof annotations incurs an overhead during evaluation.
-This overhead for the provenance evaluation strategy is typically within a factor of 1.3 which is a small overhead to pay for being able to generate minimal proof trees for all possible tuples in the IDB.
+This overhead for the provenance evaluation strategy is typically within a factor of 1.3, which is a small overhead to pay for being able to generate minimal proof trees for all possible tuples in the IDB.
 Hence, we demonstrate the viability of the provenance evaluation strategy for large-scale Datalog specifications, substantiating Claim I. We noticed that the runtime overhead for the context-insensitive analysis was smaller across all benchmarks than that of the 1-obj-1-heap analysis due to cache locality that was more prominent for smaller memory footprints.
-Note that the overhead for memory consumption is similar to performance overheads, at approximately $1.45 \times$ .
+Note that the overhead for memory consumption is similar to performance overheads, at approximately 1.45×.
 This overhead results from the storage of extra proof annotations during evaluation.

-In contrast, a naïve direct encoding approach (cf. Chapter 5, [44]), where each tuple is annotated with its full subproof (i.e., direct children in the proof tree), resulted in excessive memory usage (up to $100 \times$ ) on a simple transitive closure experiment with 2000 tuples, and thus cannot be deployed for large-scale Datalog specifications such as those found in DOOP.
+In contrast, a naïve direct encoding approach (cf. Chapter 5 in [Zhao 2017]), where each tuple is annotated with its full subproof (i.e., direct children in the proof tree), resulted in excessive memory usage (up to $100\times$ ) on a simple transitive closure experiment with 2000 tuples, and thus cannot be deployed for large-scale Datalog specifications such as those found in DOOP.

-Figures 17a and 17b show the total runtime and average memory usage for each of the DOOP DaCapo benchmarks with both DOOP (context-insensitive and 1-obj-1-heap) analyses, running with multiple threads.
+Figure 18(a) and (b) show the total runtime and average memory usage for each of the Doop DaCapo benchmarks with both Doop (context-insensitive and 1-obj-1-heap) analyses, running with multiple threads.
 The figure demonstrates that the provenance evaluation strategy is scalable, in that the overhead is sustainable with an increasing number of threads.
 We observe that the overall runtime decreases for provenance and without provenance until 5 threads, and increased thereafter.
 This is caused by the synchronization of Soufflé's rule evaluation system and is not specific to provenance.
 It is interesting to note that the runtime overhead is larger with fewer threads, being $1.45 \times$ for 1 thread while being $1.23 \times$ for 16 threads.
-Again, this is related to the underlying hardware architecture providing caches and memory lanes for each core.
-With more threads, the memory bandwidth to access the logical relations with proof annotations improves.
+Again, this is related to the